transloadit/jquery-sdk/Readme.md

 improvements.
 For bigger changes you should probably get in touch with us before you start to avoid not seeing them merged.

+## Versioning

+Discourse implements the Semantic Versioning guidelines.

+Releases will be numbered with the following format:

+`<major>.<minor>.<patch>`

+And constructed with the following guidelines:

+* Breaking backward compatibility bumps the major (and resets the minor and patch)
+* New additions without breaking backward compatibility bumps the minor (and resets the patch)
+* Bug fixes and misc changes bumps the patch

+For more information on SemVer, please visit http://semver.org/.

+`latest` points to the latest stable of a major version.

+Note that the **2** in jquery.transloadit**2**-latest.js refers to the Transloadit API version, not the client SDK version.

 ## Building

 Building your own compressed version requires a *nix operation system and curl.